MolBIFFM/diana/README.md

   }
 }
 ```
-The function used to combine edge confidence scores from in IntAct, MINT and
+The average of edge confidence scores from in IntAct, MINT and STRING, and,
-STRING, and, lacking a corresponding score, 1.0 for all interactions from
+lacking a comparable score, 1.0 for any interaction from BioGRID, CORUM and
-BioGRID, CORUM and Reactome.
-The combined score is reflected by edge
+Reactome.
+The averaged score is reflected by edge transparency in Cytoscape.
+By
-transparency in Cytoscape.
-By default, `null`, any edge receives a score of
+default, `null`, any edge receives a score of 1.0 and edges are not transparent.
-1.0 and edges are not transparent.
-Available settings are `null`, `"mean"`,
+Available settings are `null`, `"mean"`, `"median"`, `"mid-range"`, `"max"`,
-`"median"`, `"mid-range"`, `"max"`, `"min"`, `"sum"`,and `"number"`, the number
+`"min"`, `"sum"`,and `"number"`, the number of queried databases supporting the
-of queried databases supporting the protein-protein interaction.
+protein-protein interaction.

 ---